-Sex cases are very different from other types of criminal charges.
+Sex cases are very different from other types of criminal

-Center's activities in investigations and the subsequent prosecution of these cases.
+Advocacy Center's activities in investigations and the subsequent prosecution of these cases.

-There are many types of sex cases with which adults or juveniles can be charged.
-They include the various forms
+There are many types of sex charges with can result from allegations against adults or juveniles investigated for

-of Criminal Sexual Abuse and Aggravated Criminal Sexual Abuse, Criminal Sexual Assault and Aggravated Criminal Sexual Assault,
+Criminal Sexual Abuse and Aggravated Criminal Sexual Abuse, Criminal Sexual Assault and Aggravated Criminal Sexual Assault,

 Child Pornography, and many other offenses.
 There is an extensive number of statutes devoted to these types of charges,

 and statutes designed to make it easier to prosecute these charges in the Code of Criminal Procedure.
+Conviction for

-If you are charged with one of these offenses, your choice of attorney is the most critical decision
+If you are charged with one of these offenses, you should have an attorney immediately before speaking

-period of incarceration in prison, registration and exposure on the internet for life as a sex offender, exposure to repeated harassment
+and exposure on the internet for life as a sex offender, these charges will also result in exposure to repeated harassment

 by the police and other persons, loss of the right to drive, and loss of the ability to maintain employment.

 An attorney with experience with the court system, and especially experience with defending this particular type

 of charge, is essential to protect you from these consequences.
 To be successful your attorney must have the knowledge and

 expertise that only comes from years of prosecuting and defending these charges.

 Steve McCollum, as the former Chief Deputy State's Attorney for Lake County, Illinois, and Daniel Hodgkinson as a